Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 | max | 400.97 | 0.88 | 7372.06 | 910.00 | 75.00 | 5.00 | 141.05  |

 <br>
-Based on this investigation, we see that the *max* column value is much higher than the *median* value for the *distance_from_store*, *total_sales*, and *total_items* columns.
+Based on this investigation, I saw that the *max* column value was much higher than the *median* value for the *distance_from_store*, *total_sales*, and *total_items* columns.

-For example, the median *distance_to_store* is 1.64 miles, but the maximum is over 400 miles!
+For example, the median *distance_to_store* was 1.64 miles, but the maximum was over 400 miles!

-Because of this, we apply some outlier removal to facilitate generalization across the full dataset.
+Because of this, I applied some outlier removal to facilitate generalization across the full dataset.

-We do this using the "boxplot approach" where we remove any rows where the values within those columns are outside of the interquartile range multiplied by 2 (Usually interquartile is multiplied by 1.5 but we multiplied it by 2 to include a wider range of data).
+I did this using the "boxplot approach" where I removed any rows where the values within those columns were outside of the interquartile range multiplied by 2 (Usually interquartile is multiplied by 1.5 but I multiplied it by 2 to include a wider range of data).

 <br>
 ```python